Research

 Multivalent protein design

 Multivalency involves the binding of multiple domains within a given molecule to multiple domains on a given target, such as the binding of an antibody to two antigens on the surface of a cell or virus.
-Moreover, multivalent proteins can achieve binding dynamics and selectivities that are not possible with monovalent binding, making them attractive options for therapeutic protein design.
-However, the multiplicity of binding states makes multivalency combinatorially complex and non-intuitive to study and engineer.
+Multivalent proteins can achieve binding dynamics and selectivities that are not possible with monovalent binding, making them attractive for therapeutic protein design.
+However, the multiplicity of binding states makes multivalency combinatorially complex and non-intuitive to engineer.

 We have established a new computational framework that enables predictive modeling of multivalent protein-protein interactions by taking into account both the spatial presentation and combinatorics of binding configurations.
 Advances to this framework have enabled us to analyze protein logic gates, uncover hidden dynamics in the SARS-CoV-2 spike protein, and optimize the design of multivalent therapeutics.
 It has also underscored the importance of specific, low-affinity binders as building blocks for constructing selective multivalent proteins, and we have developed an experimental method for extracting such low-affinity binders using cell-free directed evolution.